 The blessings and the dangers of these drugs are the dependencies on them to block specific emotional reactions.
 Yes, they can lower anxiety and elevate happiness.
-Still, as soon as the drug is taken away, the thoughts or memories that created the connection in the first place begin to immediately rewire itself.
+Still, as soon as the drug is taken away, the thoughts or memories that created the connection in the first place begin to rewire itself immediately.
 Depression, stress, sadness all begin to reconnect.

 Nothing has changed in our memory.
 Only the physiological reaction to the memory has been suppressed through medication.
 What if we could address the memory that created the emotional state in the first place?
 That’s psychology.
 The attempt to understand, overcome, and move past the memory of events in our life so that we can have a healthier state of mind and experience a better life in the future.